daos-stack/daos/docs/release/support_matrix_v2_2.md

 Each DAOS engine needs one high-speed network port for communication in the DAOS data plane.
 DAOS Version 2.2 does not support more than one high-speed network port per DAOS engine.
-(It is possible that two DAOS engines on a 2-socket server share a single high-speed network port for development and testing purposes, but this is not supported in a production environment.)
+(Two DAOS engines on a 2-socket server may share a single high-speed network port for development and testing purposes, but this is not supported in a production environment.)
 It is strongly recommended that all DAOS engines in a DAOS system use the same